ohnoitsavon/T2CMT/README.md

 •	Null male & female CAS pre-set skaters

-•	Allows the addition of new custom skaters with customisable: names, stance, push, stats, sex and vocie.
+•	Allows the addition of new custom skaters

 •	Adds any new custom skaters as CAS items